 4. Your Website Experience Might Feel Underwhelming

-We use “underwhelming” because customers will have different digital expectations.
+We use “underwhelming” because customers have digital expectations.
 You can’t satisfy everyone, but you should do your best to satisfy their bare minimum for web design.
 Below are a few underwhelming issues that can turn off customers:

 - A website that doesn’t actually solve their problem.